 A Quick Look at the Hario Woodneck Drip Pot

-The Hario Woodneck Drip Pot is, in a sense, a crossover between a regular drip coffee maker and a French press.
+The Hario Woodneck Drip Pot is basically a crossover between a regular drip coffee maker and a French press.
 Like a French press, this method retains the coffee oils that add to the body and flavor of your drink.

-The filters are made of reusable flannel cloths.
-This set comes with three filters originally, but more can be purchased separately when you run low on them.
+The filters are made of reusable flannel cloths, and this set comes with three filters originally (though you can always purchase more!).

 The filter holder is made of lightweight stainless steel and also has a natural wood handle, and the decorative strap around the neck is leather.